Bento Teixeira

 Bento Teixeira (1561? – 1618?) was a Portuguese poet.
-He is considered to be the introducer of Baroque in the Portuguese colony of Brazil and the first Brazilian poet — however, this last affirmation is contested by many historians.
+He is considered to be the introducer of Baroque in the Portuguese province of Brazil.

 Life

 Details about Teixeira's life are very sparse.
 His birthplace is most commonly accepted to be Porto, Portugal, to Manuel Álvares de Barros and Lianor Rodrigues.
 Teixeira moved to the colony of Brazil in 1567(?), first living in Bahia, but he had to flee to Pernambuco when he was accused of being a Jew.

 In Pernambuco, Bento Teixeira became a teacher of Arithmetics, Grammar and Latin.
 Returning to Bahia, he married Filipa Raposa in the city of Ilhéus, in 1584(?).

-Allegedly, Teixeira murdered his wife under suspects of adultery, what made him flee to Pernambuco once more.
-Refugiated at the Monastery of São Bento, he wrote his masterpiece Prosopopeia.
+Allegedly, Teixeira murdered his wife when he suspected her of adultery, which prompted him to flee to Pernambuco once more.
+Having taken refuge at the Monastery of São Bento, he wrote his masterpiece Prosopopeia.

-Another version tells that Teixeira's wife accused him of being Jewish.
-After being interrogated and absolved in 1589, he was intimated by the caller of the Portuguese Inquisition, and Teixeira then confessed that he was a follower of the Judaism.
+Another version states that Teixeira's wife accused him of being Jewish.
+After being interrogated and absolved in 1589, he was intimated by the caller of the Portuguese Inquisition, and Teixeira then confessed that he was a follower of Judaism.
 Enraged by his wife's delation, he murdered her and fled to the aforementioned monastery.
 However, he was found, arrested and sent to Lisbon in 1595(?), staying there until his death.